News KrakenD Enterprise v2.3: Easing Your API Journey

 The JWK aggregator plugin allows KrakenD to validate tokens issued by numerous Identity Providers or multiple realms of the same Identity Server.

 The default behavior of KrakenD allows you to validate JWT tokens using a single Identity Provider or tenant per endpoint.
-However, there are times when tokens arriving at an endpoint originate in different providers or different tenants or realms.
-This is especially true in multi-tenant scenarios, where an ongoing migration or other systems converge into the gateway.
-The KrakenD jwk-aggregator allows you to alleviate this issue.
-The default behavior of KrakenD allows you to validate JWT tokens using a single Identity Provider or tenant per endpoint.
-However, there are times when tokens arriving at an endpoint originate in different providers or different tenants or realms.
-This is especially true in multi-tenant scenarios, where an ongoing migration or other systems converge into the gateway.
+However, sometimes, tokens arriving at an endpoint originate in different providers or, tenants or realms.
+It might be because you have a multi-tenant scenario, an ongoing migration, or other systems that converge into the gateway.
 The KrakenD jwk-aggregator allows you to alleviate this issue.

 Configuration